basilfx/Sensor-Community-Enclosure/Instructions.md

 Insert the M3 brass inserts in the three bigger stand-offs on the enclosure bracket.
 The easiest is to do this with a soldering iron.
 Make sure that the molten plastic does not get inside the brass insert.
-One way to do so, is to insert a small M3 bolt first (e.g. 6 mm bolt).
+One way to do so, is to insert a small M3 bolt first (e.g. 5 mm or 6 mm bolt).
+If you struggle to get the M3 brass inserts flush due to the molten plastic, you can decide to drill the holes first, so that the molten plastic can get out.

 [<img src="images/Brass Inserts.jpg" width="384" alt="Sensor outtake holes.">](images/Brass%20Inserts.jpg)